Skip to content

 query_tokens = len(self.tokenizer.encode(query))

-Budget Calculation: Precise token budgeting ensures context stays within limits while reserving space for the query and response generation.
+Budget Management: Token budget calculation ensures context fits within LLM limits while reserving space for query and response.

 # Apply optimization strategy